Actindo-AG/Documentation/PIM/API/04_EntityData.md

 You can find out any entity ID via user interface as follows:

-1. Go to the module where the entity originates, for example *PIM > Products > LIST* to find out a product ID.
+1. Go to the module where the entity originates, for example, *PIM > Products > LIST* to find out a product ID.

 2. Locate the entity whose ID you need.